African Basketball League: 2017 season

 CBL Teams that are owned by the Continental Basketball League itself.* Teams that are founding members of the ABL in 2016.

 Former teams

 2016 season

-On May 2016, the Abidjan Ramblers won the inaugural title after beating Stallions in the finals.
+In May 2016, the Abidjan Ramblers won the inaugural title after beating Stallions in the finals.
 Jourdain Allou was named Finals MVP.

 2017 season

 The regular season began on May 12 and ended May 28, 2017.
 The final four was played in Lagos on June 3 and June 4, 2017.
 On June 4, the Lagos City Stars won the second league title and Jordan Mayes was named MVP.